syncfusion-content/flutter-docs/Flutter/DateRangePicker/selections.md

 ## Extendable range selection Direction
 It allows to extend the selection direction by using the [extendableRangeSelectionDirection]() property of the DateRangePicker.
-You can set extendable range selection direction is forward, backward, both and none.
+You can set the extendable range selection direction as forward, backward, both and none.

 {% tabs %}
 {% highlight Dart %}